Autodesk/sydevs/getting_started/part02.md

 | [Prev](part01.html) | [Getting Started -- Table of Contents](index.html) | [Next](part03.html) |
 # Part 2: Creating your First Simulation

-Let's start by adding a few new folders to your `sydevs_examples` project.
+Let's start by adding a few new folders to your `sydevs-examples` project.

-1. In `sydevs_examples/src/examples`, create a folder named `getting_started`.
+1. In `sydevs-examples/src/examples`, create a folder named `getting_started`.
 2. In the new `getting_started` folder, create a folder named `waveform`.
 This is where your first SyDEVS node will be located.
-3. In `sydevs_examples/src/simulations` make a folder named `first_simulation`.
+3. In `sydevs-examples/src/simulations` make a folder named `first_simulation`.
 The code here will invoke the simulation code in `examples/getting_started/waveform`.

 The overall directory structure should now be as follows.

 ```
-sydevs_examples/
+sydevs-examples/
     bin/
         ...
     external/